-To wrap up Women Small Business Owners month (my favorite month of the year), the women of OnDeck wanted to give back to the undeniable force that is the growing group of intelligent, fearless women taking on their dreams and starting their own businesses.
+To celebrate Women’s Small Business Month (my favorite month of the year), the women of OnDeck wanted to give back to the undeniable force that is the growing group of intelligent, fearless women taking on their dreams and starting their own businesses.
 We’re excited that over the past 11 years, the number of women-owned businesses surged 58%, while all businesses increased only 12%.

 Because investing in your success as business owners is why we wake up every morning, the female leaders at OnDeck wanted to pass along their advice, which helped them get to where they are today in their own careers.